 The Brief Scale for Anxiety (BSA) is well established as a diagnostic self-assessment for anxiety.
+The BSA, being designed as a state measure, assesses current symptoms of somatic and/or psychological anxiety [move reference #25 here].
 One of two subscales of the Comprehensive Psychopathological Rating Scale (CPRS), the BSA comprises 10 items each rated on a seven-point scale (22).
-The BSA has shown a high reliability and validity in various healthcare workers (e.g. physicians, social workers) (23) and psychiatric inpatients (24).
-The BSA is suitable for the assessment of pathological anxiety alone or anxiety in the presence of a comorbid somatic or mental disorder.
+The BSA has shown a high reliability and validity in various healthcare workers (e.g. physicians, social workers) (23) and psychiatric inpatients (24), and is suitable for the assessment of pathological anxiety alone or anxiety in the presence of a comorbid somatic or mental disorder.
 Thus, this scale could prove to be advantageous in accurately identifying co-occuring anxiety in an AUD patient population.
+Moreover, given that the BSA measures state anxiety and the STAI Y-2 measures trait anxiety, there may be differences between the scales.
+In a highly susceptible alcohol-abstinent population, scales such as the STAI Y-2 which measure more persistent anxiety may potentially present a larger predictive validity when compared to a clinical SCID diagnosis.

-The STAI Y-2 and BSA are often used in AUD patients to detect anxiety, however no studies have assessed their predictive value as a diagnostic tool for anxiety in this patient population.
-The aim of this study was to assess the validity of the STAI Y-2 and BSA, among an inpatient sample seeking treatment for AUD in a clinical research setting, by evaluating the sensitivity, specificity, and positive and negative predictive power of each scale at different cut-points compared to a SCID diagnosis of an anxiety disorder.
+In clinical practice, the STAI Y-2 and BSA are commonly used in the early detection of anxiety in AUD patients, however, to the authors’ knowledge, minimal literature has previously assessed the predictive validity of these specific subscales as a diagnostic tool.
+The need for the aforementioned study is preeminent in this patient population due to the impact an anxiety-AUD comorbidity has on treatment efficacy [insert references #6, #7].
+For example, Anker and colleagues found cognitive behavioral therapy (targeted to reduce alcohol consumption and anxiety symptoms) to be more efficacious than a progressive muscle relaxation training program (targeted to reduce anxiety symptoms solely) in individuals with comorbid AUD and anxiety who reported pre-treatment drinking to cope behavior.
+Conversely, individuals who reported less drinking to cope behavior responded similarly to both treatments [insert reference].
+Thus, the aim of this study was to assess the validity of the STAI Y-2 and BSA, among an inpatient sample seeking treatment for AUD in a clinical research setting, by evaluating the sensitivity, specificity, and positive and negative predictive power of each scale at different cut-points compared to a SCID diagnosis of an anxiety disorder.
 In addition, this study aimed to explore whether the validity of the STAI Y-2 and BSA differed by the type of SCID diagnosis of anxiety.
+The most updated DSM-5 has made several changes from the DSM-IV, including the removal of post-traumatic stress disorder (PTSD) and obsessive-compulsive disorder (OCD) from anxiety disorder classification [insert reference]; it may be expected that both scales would show a larger convergence in a more homogenous grouping.

 2. METHODS